Caran d’Ache Pastel Pencils

 Overall Ranking – 4.5/5

 We left extremely impressed with just how good Caran d’Ache Pastel Pencils were.
 The color vividness is nothing sort of amazing.
-And the blending and layering is an absolute joy to experience.
+And the blending and layering are an absolute joy to experience.
 The thick core is great for producing immense amounts of color with ease.
 But there is still enough user control to apply lighter levels of color if necessary.

 Build quality and fit/finish are also among the best in the industry.
 The packaging looks great and would be the center of a proud artist’s toolbox.